SwissDataScienceCenter/ckeditor5/docs/framework/guides/localization.md

 // ...
 ```

 Note that this sample lacks a few parts.
-To check how to create a complete plugin, for example, check the [Creating a simple plugin guide](https://ckeditor.com/docs/ckeditor5/latest/framework/guides/creating-simple-plugin.html).
+To check how to create a complete plugin, for example, check the {@link framework/guides/creating-simple-plugin Creating a simple plugin guide}.

 ### Localizing aria attributes: